Benoy K. Behl: Photography and documentaries

-Behl has photographed several historic monuments and ancient art works in both India and abroad, is considered an authority on Buddhist and Indian art history.
+Behl has photographed several historic monuments and ancient art works in both India and abroad, and is considered an authority on Buddhist and Indian art history.
 His photographs of ancient Buddhist paintings of India, Badami cave temples, Lepakshi Temple, Brahadeeshwara Temple, Ellora Caves, Bagh Caves etc. have featured in international magazines like National Geographic.
-He has photographed paintings of Ajanta Caves without using flash and exhibited such photographs, numbering more than 1000, at several places including overseas locations such as Malaysia.
+He has photographed paintings of Ajanta Caves without using flash and exhibited more than 1000 of such photographs in several places, including overseas locations, including Malaysia.

 Documentary films

 Behl's first two documentary films, made in 1976, were telecast by Doordarshan.
 Some of his other documentary films include Another Look at Khadi (on Gandhi's socio-economic philosophy), First Himalayan Car Rally, The Sculpture of India, The Paintings of India, and Divine Marriage.
 The Sculpture of India, which was first telecast by Dooradarshan, presents the development of Indian sculpture starting from the Indus Valley Civilisation to the 17th century.

-A series of documentary films shot by Benoy K.Behl, showing India's heritage especially from remote and inaccessible places were shown at India International Centre, New Delhi during August 2009 and this two-day film show, titled The Journey Within was inaugurated by Information and Broadcasting Minister, Government of India.
-He has also produced a series of documents called Spectacular India for Doordarshan. which covers historical monuments from Kashmir to Leh, Kangra etc.
+A series of documentary films shot by Behl showcasing India's heritage, with a focus on remote and inaccessible places, were shown at India International Centre, New Delhi in August 2009.
+This two-day film show, titled The Journey Within, was inaugurated by the Government of India's Information and Broadcasting Minister.
+He has also produced a series of documentaries called Spectacular India, which covers historical monuments, including Kashmir, Leh, and Kangra.